Chris Coons of Delaware talks about his faith formation during a Georgetown University forum

 “Ministry shouldn’t be defined by a clerical role,” Wallis said.
 “I would say your work in the Senate and the way you do it is your own kind of ministry.”

-Coons identified current and former colleagues including Johnny Isakson, Orrin Hatch, Mike Lee and John Barrasso as “people I would not have gotten to know” without the weekly prayer breakfast, open only to senators and closed to staff and the media.
+Coons identified current and former colleagues including Johnny Isakson, Orrin Hatch, Mike Lee and John Barrasso as “people I would not have gotten to know” without the weekly prayer breakfast.

 With Coons’ packed schedule and all the pressure he and others are under, how, Wallis wondered, does he stay spiritually centered and humbled?